Quality Care is Our Top Goal

 We are committed to improving the health of all Community Care members.
 Our mission is to provide the highest quality mental health and substance use programs and services at the lowest possible cost, delivered in an environment that promotes recovery.

 Community Care has Quality Improvement (QI) Program that is overseen by a Quality Improvement (QI) Committee.
 The QI Committee includes representatives from the community and Community Care leadership.
 The QI Committee identifies issues that are important to you.
-We set goal for these areas and check them annually to be sure we meet our goals.
+We set goals for these areas and check them annually to be sure we meet our goals.
 The QI Committee studies the results of our measurement activities and takes action to improve performance when we do not achieve our goals.
 This entire process is ongoing.
-We continually measure or performance, study results, and work to improve our processes and services.
+We continually measure our performance, study results, and work to improve our processes and services.

 The overall goals of Community Care’s QI Program are to:

-• Honor choices.
+- Honor choices.

-• Provide timely care and service.
+- Provide timely care and service.

-• Make your overall experience highly satisfying.
+- Make your overall experience highly satisfying.

-• Ensure your safety to the highest degree possible.
+- Ensure your safety to the highest degree possible.

-• Promote continuity and coordination of care.
+- Promote continuity and coordination of care.

-• Provide outstanding customer service.
+- Provide outstanding customer service.

 We receive input from the provider community through the Provider Advisory Committee (PAC).
 Network practitioners on the PAC keep Community Care informed about what is happening in the network and provide recommendations to the QI Program about activities such as clinical practice guidelines.
 The PAC also review results from measurement activities and member provider satisfaction surveys to provide input from the practitioner’s perspective.
 The PAC is involved when new QI activities or initiatives are planned to ensure their perspective is adequately reflected in the process.
 The also foster buy-in for new projects.
 Community Care places high value on maintaining a collegial relationship with our provider network.